Ekaterina-Vititneva/microclimate-simulation/README.md

 ## Goal

-Visualization of ENVI-met microclimate simulation data.
+Visualization of ENVI-met microclimate simulation data on a dashboard.

 This project is based on two simulation outputs from the ENVI-met microclimate model, each representing different scenarios.
-The first scenario illustrates the current or "status quo" conditions, while the second scenario (optimized) includes various mitigation measures aimed at optimizing thermal comfort in the area.
+The first scenario illustrates the current or "status quo" conditions, while the second ("optimized") scenario includes various mitigation measures aimed at enhancing thermal comfort in the area.

-The goal of this project is to develop Python scripts that generate clear, insightful visualizations of these data outputs.
-These visualizations enable users to easily interpret the results, compare the two scenarios, and gain a comprehensive understanding of how the mitigation measures affect thermal comfort.
+The primary goal is to develop Python scripts that generate clear, insightful visualizations of these outputs.
+These visualizations enable users to easily interpret results, compare scenarios, and gain a comprehensive understanding of how the mitigation measures impact thermal comfort.

-**The input data contains:**
+### **Input Data Overview:**

-- The input data of both simulation runs
+- Input data for both simulation runs:
-  - model area (INX-File)
+  - Model area (INX file)
-  - simulation config (SIMX-File)
+  - Simulation configuration (SIMX file)
-  - project information (INFOX-File and EDB-File)
+  - Project information (INFOX and EDB files)
-  - climate input data (FOX-File)
+  - Climate input data (FOX file)
-- The output data of both simulation runs
+- Output data for both simulation runs:
   - netCDF file format

 ## Demo